jeffclemmer/binary-tree/README.md

 ## Things I'd Like To Pursue

-I'd like to add tree size, a delete that will remove all values found, inserting smaller to bigger values left to right (ordering), tree flattening and ordering, and more tests.
+I'd like to add tree size (done), a delete that will remove all values found, inserting smaller to bigger values left to right (ordering), tree flattening and ordering, and more tests.